Plymouth-Canton Educational Park: Campus

-The campus covers 305 acres, much of which encompasses athletic fields.
+The campus covers 309 acres, much of which encompasses athletic fields.
 Students can have classes in all three academic buildings.
-One advantage to the 3-in-1 idea is reduced cost: there is only one auto shop (at Canton), one culinary arts facility (at Salem), two darkrooms for photography (one at Salem, one at Canton), one varsity football field (at Canton), two swimming pools (at Salem & Canton), two soccer and football fields (at Canton and Plymouth), one Robotics Shop (at Canton), one choir complex (at Salem) one orchestra complex (at Canton), and one band complex (at Plymouth).
+One advantage to the 3-in-1 idea is reduced cost: there is only one auto shop (at Canton), one culinary arts facility (at Salem), two darkrooms for photography (one at Salem, one at Canton), one varsity football field (at Canton), three swimming pools (at Salem, Canton, and Plymouth), three soccer and football fields (at Canton, Salem, and Plymouth), one Robotics Shop (at Canton), one choir complex (at Salem) one orchestra complex (at Canton), and one band complex (at Plymouth).

 For most of its history, the campus has contained Canton High School and Salem High School, with a great rivalry built between the two neighbors.
 For many years the campus operated under block scheduling, seen as an innovative way to allow for longer periods of uninterrupted teaching time.
 After many years, The Park resorted back to a traditional schedule with 6 classes per day and 2 semesters of classes per year.

 Prior to the summer of 2006, the Cady family barn was also a part of the campus.
 It has since been moved to the Canton Township Cherry Hill village area next to a historic home.
 The Cady family barn burned down at this new location on May 30, 2021.
 Included on the campus grounds is also a small strip of forest that backs a nearby neighborhood.
 Various trails are scattered throughout the wooded area.
 An Artesian well can be found in the wooded area, and is visited by earth science and ecology classes yearly.
 A creek that is part of the Rouge River watershed runs through the campus.